-Our main rock art galleries are at Ubirr, Nourlangie and Nanguluwur.
+Our main rock art galleries are at Ubirr and Burrungkuy (Nourlangie).
 Look for naturalistic paintings of animals, traditional x-ray art, and paintings of early contact with European people.

 Types of rock art

 Rock art is still very relevant to local Aboriginal people.
-It shows objects we still use, animals we still hunt and activities we still do.
+It shows objects they still use, animals they still hunt and activities they still do.

 The rock art in Kakadu was painted for a number of reasons.